A. Perry Gordy: Early life

 Gordy was born on December 16, 1912, in Columbus, Georgia, to Arthur Perry Gordy Sr., a dentist and orthodontist, and Edna Adele (Spencer) Gordy.
 He graduated from Columbus High School in 1929.
 In 1936, he graduated from Alabama Polytechnic Institute with a BS degree in engineering.
 He earned his master's degree in education from the University of Georgia.
 He served in World War II from July 1942 to December 1945 in the United States Navy Reserve.

 Political career

 In 1962, he was elected to Georgia's 15th Senate district and won.
 While state senator, he supported legislation that would have consolidated Georgia's small counties.
 He was the first Republican in the history of the state to be elected from Muscogee.
 In May 1965, he was named director of the Columbus Area Vocational Technical School, and resigned from his senate seat.

 Personal life

 He married his wife Martha Louisa Trimble, on February 1, 1948.
 Together they had three children.
 He died on May 7, 1983, in Columbus.
+Through his paternal grandfather, he was first cousins with Lillian Gordy Carter, the mother of former U.S. President Jimmy Carter.